marpaia/alpaca-trade-api-cpp/README.md

 }
 ```

-For more information the Streaming API, see the official API documentation: https://alpaca.markets/docs/api-documentation/api-v2/streaming/.
+For more information on the Streaming API, see the official API documentation: https://alpaca.markets/docs/api-documentation/api-v2/streaming/.

 ### Market Data API